ishwarihive26/Cognivo-AI/README.md

 Unlike simple AI demos, Cognivo AI is designed with production-quality architecture and modern development practices.
 It focuses on scalability, maintainability, security, and performance, making it an excellent foundation for building real-world AI-powered SaaS applications.

 ---

-## Contributing

-Contributions are welcome.

-Feel free to fork the repository, create a feature branch, and submit a pull request.

----